HedgehogDevelopment/HedgehogDevelopment.github.io/avtor/gettingstarted.markdown

 ## Editing fields in Avtor
 The fields being edited by the content editor are selected and managed in Avtor "Field Sets".
 Field Sets are a collection of fields chosen by the content editor to view and update.
 The content editor can create as many Field Sets as they need.

-The content editor needs to choose which fields they wish to edit before they can begin updated content items.
+The content editor needs to choose which fields they wish to edit before they can begin to update content items.

 ### Selecting Fields to edit in Avtor
-When the content editor starts Avtor for the first time, They will be presented with an empty Avtor editor pane.
+When the content editor starts Avtor for the first time, they will be presented with an empty Avtor editor pane.

 ![](/Images/Avtor/GettingStarted_EmptyEditPane.png)
 <br/><br/>
-The content editor can quickly create their first Field Set by choosing an item they which to edit in the content tree and clicking on "Add Field Set" in the Home toolbar.
+The content editor can quickly create their first Field Set by choosing an item from the content tree they wish to edit fields from and clicking on "Add Field Set" in the Home toolbar.

 ![](/Images/Avtor/GettingStarted_AddFirstFieldSet.png)
 <br/><br/>